iszczesniak/cpp/templates/index.md

 equivalently a type parameter with `class T`, but `typename T` is preferred in modern C++.

-Instantiation can substitute `T` with any type: a built-in type, user-defined type, even `void`. `T` doesn't have to meet any requirements, e.g., inheriting from an interface class.
+Instantiation can substitute `T` with any concrete type: a built-in type (e.g., `int`), a user-defined type (e.g., `A`), a template type (e.g., `vector<int>`), even `void`.
+Concrete, meaning not a type template.  `T` doesn't have to meet any requirements, e.g., inheriting from an interface class.
 The requirements on type `T` follow from how we use the type in the template definition, i.e., whether we, e.g.,:

 * default-construct a value of type `T`,